Ayano-Keiko/Multiple-Linear-Regression/README.md

 And the project is using Python Language<br/>

 ## Features
-- Calculating MSE and RMSE (hyperparameter) in each iteration and saving it to log file<br/>
+- Calculating MSE and RMSE in each iteration and saving it to log file<br/>
 - Calculating parameter and saving it to json file<br/>
 - Fuction to draw MSE and RMSE figure (only 2 features)<br/>
 - Predicting value<br/>